epirus-io/epirus.github.io/docs/quickstart.md

 ## Next Steps

-From here you'll probably want to start digging further through the project code created by the Epirus SDK.
-Read more [here](/sdk).
+From here you'll probably want to start digging further through the project code created by the Epirus SDK and experimenting with some of the other CLI options.
+Read more [here](/sdk/cli).